ishita159/Finger-Recognition-OpenCV/README.md

 * Strategy for counting fingers
     * Garb an ROI (Region of interest)
+		* Calculate a running average background value for 60 frames of video
+		* Once average value is found, then the hand can enter the ROI
+* Set a ROI and calculate the average running value for some amount of frames
 * Then once a hand enters, we can detect change and apply thresholding
 * Strategy for counting fingers
 		* Once the hand enters the ROI, we will use a Convel Hull to draw a polygon around the hand